AechPro/HDL-Projects/README.md

-# Project written in VHDL from various labs, classes and projects.
+# VHDL lab projects from a Hardware Description Languages class.